usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * The textual progress bar and printing to stderr was improved radically (sometimes prints were lost), also due to the upgrade to jline3
 * The REPL starts _much_ faster, due to a re-implementation of the Maven features for acquiring the exact locations of dependencies.
 * Module reloading is faster and more accurate on macOS due to the new File Watches (see below)
+* Automatically reloading a module is always announced via an info message.
+* Automatic reloading now works for (extended) modules with errors.
+* Loading of modules in cycles has been improved so no definitions or messages from imported are lost anymore.
 * The `:set` options grammar was extended with optional `;`'s and also further implemented
 * All other `:` commands are now implemented.
 See `:help` for instructions.
 * You can now `:undeclare` functions and variables without having to restart the REPL, for example.